whaynes/STCW23/jekyll/_assessments/OICEW-8-2D.md

 <tr><td>

 {% capture behavior %}
-{% do Use tools, usetools %} and proper joint materials to close up piping system
+{% do usetools, Use tools %} and proper joint materials to close up piping system
 {% endcapture %}
 {{ behavior | markdownify }}